swiftlang/swift-evolution/proposals/0138-unsaferawbufferpointer.md

 }
 ```

-Data of any type can be loaded from raw memory that was constructed as
+Data of any type could be loaded from raw memory that was constructed as
 an array of `UInt8`:

 ```swift